 Improper lane change (otherwise known as failure to obey lane markings) is a common charge in Fairfax County.
-Because many split-second decisions must be made on the highway, sometimes, erratic maneuvers happen.
+Because many split-second decisions must be made on the highway erratic maneuvers can happen.
 The person is not trying to be aggressive or otherwise cause disturbances.
-Rather, perhaps a lane opens up or an important turn lane quickly appears.
-Unfortunately, certain lane charges are illegal under § 46.2-804.
+Rather, perhaps a lane opens up or an important turn lane quickly appears and a quick decision must be made.
+Unfortunately, certain lane charges are illegal under Virginia Code § 46.2-804.
+We routinely handle these cases in the Fairfax County General District Court, Fairfax City General District Court, Town of Vienna Court, and Town of Herndon Court.
+Feel free to give us a call at 703-273-4100 or use the contact form and we would be happy to speak.

 The statute requires that any vehicle going slower than other vehicles must be driven in the farthest right lane.
 The exception to this requirement is if they are passing another vehicle or are preparing for a left turn.